shlomielbaz/url-encoded/README.md

 ```

 ### Running example:
-Assuming NodeJS already installed on the machine, get into the url-encoded and run:  ```javascript node index.js ```
+Assuming NodeJS already installed on the machine, get into the url-encoded and run:  ``` node index.js ```